Simple Sentences

 an example of a simple sentence

 Pay attention to the use of commas in the examples above.
-When the sentence has two separate subjects, you have to separate the two independent clauses with a comma.
-But when it is a simple sentence, there is no need for commas.
-Let's take a look at another example:
+When the sentence has two separate subjects, you have to separate the two clauses with a comma.
+But when it is a simple sentence with a single subject, there is no need for commas.
+Let's see more examples:

 Michael likes cooking and loves eating.